 “This was such a huge help as the course [at Sheffield] is really intense with lots of contact hours,” she continues, “so it’s difficult to squeeze in enough hours at a part-time job to support yourself alongside it.”

 In addition, bursary recipients will also do several weeks of work experience with The Guardian or The Observer during the course of their studies – and a quick look at some of the Twitter profiles of those currently on the scheme shows they’re racking up bylines.

 “I first spent a week training alongside the other Scott Trust journalists in my cohort, learning the Guardian house style, subbing skills and how to use the content management system,” Jessica says.

 “The first longer placement was on a non-news desk, and we each selected our top three preferred desks for this.
 I was assigned the environment desk, where I spent two months covering news stories such as the Extinction Rebellion protests and the school climate strikes.
 It was a great opportunity to gain some in depth knowledge and contacts in a specific area, and I’ve continued writing extensively on environment since moving to other desks.”

-“So far, I’ve done work experience in the Manchester office and at The Observer,” says Tobi Thomas, who is currently studying at City University through the scheme.
-“Manchester was great – I was there for the election so covering a couple of counts for the liveblog which was really exciting.”
+Tobi Thomas, a 2019-20 recipient of the bursary and now a data reporter at The Guardian, studied at City University through the scheme, and did work experience in both the Manchester office and at The Observer, “Manchester was great – I was there for the election so covering a couple of counts for the liveblog which was really exciting.”